Russrex/AlexaShades/README.md

 # This project emulates a Wemos device which works with Alexa to raise and lower the Bofu window roller motors.
-# Please make note that this project was not created by, affiliated with, or endorsed by Amazon, or the Alexa brand.
+*Please make note that this project was not created by, affiliated with, or endorsed by Bofo, Wemos, Amazon, or the Alexa brand.

 **Forked from Makersmusings Fauxmo library.
 The WifiManager portion was contributed by Tapzu and the RF_Record portion by SillyFrog.
 These libraries need to be installed in the Arduino IDE for this sketch to function.
 The repositories can be found at the following locations: